 This project aimed to research the mental health and well-being resources provided by the ARC Vic ES.
-The results informed suggestions to improve the resources and a final deliverable that the ARC can use to better implement these resources.
+The results informed suggestions to improve the awareness and uptake of the resources and a final deliverable that the ARC can use to better implement these resources.